 Issue #5453 - Fixed an issue where Transaction IDs were not found in session in the Query Tool.
 Issue #5470 - Fixed an issue where tablespace was missing on partition tables in SQL.
 Issue #5536 - Fixed an issue where properties tab was refreshing on tab change even if the selected node is same.
 Issue #5551 - Fixed an issue with auto-complete not working as expected with double quotes.
 Issue #5564 - Ensure that table statistics are sorted by size.
 Issue #5598 - Fixed an issue while updating server node info removes the clear saved password menu.
-Issue #5603 - Fixed an error in the collation create script for PG-15.
-Issue #5629 - Fixed an error in the collation aborted issue.
+Issue #5603 - Fixed an issue where master password was not set correctly with external config database.
+Issue #5606 - Fixed an error in the collation create script for PG-15.
+Issue #5629 - Fixed BigAnimal authentication aborted issue.
 Issue #5637 - Ensure that the BigAnimal displays PG version 11-14 for Oracle compatible databases type.
 Issue #5645 - Fixed a typo.